xink-sh/xink/README.md

 # xink

 This deliciousness is still baking.
-Support for static routes was just added in v0.1.0-next.1
+Not ready for testing.

 xink is a filesystem router designed for APIs.
 There are no plans for client-side use.
 I originally thought it would be exclusive to Bun, but so far I haven't used any Bun-specific APIs.